Day for night: Techniques

 With digital post-production techniques it is also common to add or intensify glare and light scattering from light sources that would otherwise be less pronounced in daylight, such as windows revealing indoor lighting, outdoor artificial lights, car headlights, and so on.
 Day for night techniques can be made more convincing through such digital effects.
 It is possible to digitally replace the entire sky to add the moon and stars, as was done for the film Cast Away.
 For the 2015 film Mad Max: Fury Road, an unusual variation of the technique was used, in which scenes were deliberately overexposed, rather than underexposed as is typically recommended.
 Taking advantage of the dynamic range of the digital cameras used on the production, the shots were then darkened and color-graded a bluish tint in post-production, with the result that detail was maintained in the shadows rather than being clipped, as might happen when underexposing.

 Instead of shooting during midday, it is also common to shoot at dawn or dusk.
 During these periods, car headlights, streetlights, and interior lights are on, as they would be at night.
 This is sometimes referred to as "dusk for night."
 Shooting this way can be difficult because the desired lighting conditions last only a short time, during which both light levels and color temperatures are constantly changing.

+In France, day for night is known as "la nuit américaine" (the American night) due to its common use in American films.
+The term is also the eponym of Francois Truffaut's film La Nuit américaine.